 You want good coffee, consistently.
-Close to professional quality if possible, without spending spending hours fussing with the device.
+Close to professional quality if possible, without spending hours fussing with the device.
 The brewing device should be durable with a decent aesthetic; capable of fully extracting your carefully selected coffees.

-In our last survey we learned that 70% of our Coffee Lovers enjoy their brew via drip coffee machine, and 75% want to learn about making great coffee at home.
-It makes sense: simple changes in your brewing technique, or in this case, brewing device, can shift watered down into rich, and muddled into complex & abundantly sweet.
+In our last survey, we learned that 70% of our Coffee Lovers enjoy their brew via drip coffee machines, and 75% want to learn about making great coffee at home.
+It makes sense: simple changes in your brewing technique, or in this case, brewing device, can shift watered down into rich, and muddled into the complex & abundantly sweet.
 No matter how you brew it, we want your coffee to be simple and flawless; to taste as good in your home as it does at ours.

 After weeding through the hype and imposing the most important criteria in buying a drip brewer, we found four that are worth buying.
 They heat water to the right temperature, they're durable, they have great reviews, and they're much more attractive than those goofy Keurigs (more affordable, too).